The Hunt for Gollum

 The Hunt for Gollum is a 2009 British fantasy fan film directed, co-written, co-produced, and co-scored by Chris Bouchard.
-Based on the appendices of J. R. R. Tolkien's 1954–55 book The Lord of the Rings, the film is set in Middle-earth, when the wizard Gandalf the Grey fears that Gollum may reveal information about the One Ring to Sauron.
+Based on the appendices of J. R. R. Tolkien's 1954–55 work The Lord of the Rings, the film is set in Middle-earth, when the wizard Gandalf the Grey fears that Gollum may reveal information about the One Ring to Sauron.
 Gandalf sends the ranger Aragorn on a quest to find Gollum.
 (Note: "3009 Gandalf and Aragorn renew their hunt for Gollum at intervals during the next eight years, searching in the vales of Anduin, Mirkwood, and Rhovanion to the confines of Mordor.
 At some time during these years Gollum himself ventured into Mordor, and was captured by Sauron.
 Elrond sends for Arwen, and she returns to Imladris; the Mountains and all lands eastward are becoming dangerous.")